wkumari/draft-vandergaast-edns-client-subnet/README.md

    as to how SCOPE PREFIX-LENGTH would apply to each individual RRset.
-   For example, multiple types in response to an ANY metaquery could all have different applicable SCOPE PREFIX-LENGTH values, but this protocol only has the abiity to signal one.
+   For example, multiple types in response to an ANY metaquery could all have different applicable SCOPE PREFIX-LENGTH values, but this protocol only has the ability to signal one.
 The response SHOULD therefore include the longest relevant PREFIX-LENGTH of any RRset in the answer, which could have the unfortunate side-effect of redundantly caching some data that could be cached more broadly.
-For the specific case of a CNAME chain, the Authoritative Nameserver SHOULD only place the CNAME, likely with a SCOPE-PREFIX LENGTH of 0, to have it cached appropriately.
+For the specific case of a CNAME chain, the Authoritative Nameserver SHOULD only place the CNAME to have it cached unambiguously appropriately.
 Most modern Recursive Resolvers restart the query with the canonical name, so the remainder of the chain is typically ignored anyway.
+For message-focused resolvers, rather than RRset- focused ones, this will mean caching the entire CNAME chain at the longest PREFIX-LENGTH of any RRset in the chain.

    The specific logic that an Authoritative Nameserver uses to choose a tailored response is not in the scope of this document.
-Implementers are encouraged, however, to consider carefully their selection of SCOPE PREFIX-LENGTH for the response in the event that the best tailored response cannot be determined.
-[Open issue: This seems so very vague; More text here about possible strategy?]
+Implementers are encouraged, however, to consider carefully their selection of SCOPE PREFIX-LENGTH for the response in the event that the best tailored response cannot be determined, and what the implications would be over the life of the TTL.

+Contavalli, et al.      Expires December 14, 2015              [Page 10]

+Internet-Draft        Client Subnet in DNS Queries              Jun 2015

    If the Authoritative Nameserver operator configures a more specific (longer prefix length) Tailored Response within a configured less specific (shorter prefix length) Tailored Response, then implementations can either:

-Contavalli, et al.      Expires December 14, 2015              [Page 10]

-Internet-Draft         Client Subnet in DNS Querys             June 2015

    1. Deaggregate the shorter prefix response into multiple longer prefix responses, or,